Introduction

 If the document is already in Portuguese, translation may not be necessary.
 Apostille, consular legalization, issuing authority and acceptance by the bank, notary or registry should still be checked.

-Does sworn translation guarantee acceptance by the Real Estate Registry?
+Does sworn translation assure acceptance by the Real Estate Registry?

 No. Translation solves the language issue, but the Real Estate Registry also reviews formal regularity, powers, identification of the parties and compatibility with the property record.